Shopify/remote-dom/README.md

 - [Preact in a web worker](./examples/preact-web-worker/): an example that uses Remote DOM to render a Preact application inside of a web worker.
 - [Svelte in a web worker, rendered by React](./examples/svelte-web-worker/): an example that uses Remote DOM to render a Svelte application inside of a web worker, which is rendered by a React application on the host page.

-## Getting started
+## Building a project with Remote DOM

-To use Remote DOM, you’ll need a web project that is able to host two different JavaScript environments: the “host” environment, which runs on the main HTML page and renders actual UI elements, and the “remote” environment, which is sandboxed and renders an invisible version of the DOM that will be mirrored by the host.
+To use Remote DOM, you’ll need a web project that is able to run two JavaScript environments: the “host” environment, which runs on the main HTML page and renders actual UI elements, and the “remote” environment, which is sandboxed and renders an invisible version of the DOM that will be mirrored by the host.
 You can [mix-and-match any combination of “host” and “remote” technologies](#examples) — you don’t need to use a particular JavaScript framework or backend technology to use Remote DOM.
 If you don’t know how to get started, we recommend starting a [Vite project](https://vitejs.dev) using whatever JavaScript library you prefer, as Vite lets you create `<iframe>` and Web Worker sandboxes with no extra configuration.

 Once you have a project, install [`@remote-dom/core`](./packages/core/), which you’ll need to create the connection between host and remote environments: